Jdender/Spliscord/README.md

 * **Jdender** - *Full stack & Initial work* - [jdenderplays](https://github.com/jdenderplays)

-See also the list of [contributors](https://github.com/jdenderplays/Spliscord/contributors) who participated in this project.
+Also check the list of [contributors](https://github.com/jdenderplays/Spliscord/contributors) who did minor contributions.

 ## License

-This project is licensed under the AGPL 3.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the AGPL 3.0 License - see the [license](LICENSE) file for details.

 ## Acknowledgments